bem/bem-sdk/README.md

 ### elemDelim

-String to separate elem from block.
+String to separate element from block.

 ### modDelim

-String to separate modifiers from blocks and elements.
+String to separate modifier name from block or element.

 ### modValDelim